fleetdm/fleet/articles/introducing-fleet-ultimate.md

 At Fleet, we are always striving to keep up with our customers, and recently we have heard from many of you that you would like to get even more control from your Fleet Premium plan.
 In order to give you more control and better compliance postures we are announcing a new pricing tier, Fleet Ultimate.

 First and foremost, Fleet Ultimate offers the same great features as Premium (Teams, Employee/Device mapping, and audit log destinations, to name a few) but for larger organizations that need even more customization.
-With Platinum support, we can help you set up your automation of audit logs, setup your teams, and, in some cases, discuss what a custom dashboard would look like for your teams.
+With Ultimate support, we can help you set up your automation of audit logs, setup your teams, and, in some cases, discuss what a custom dashboard would look like for your teams.
 However, in this latest release, there are changes coming to every pricing tier… here are a few.

 ## Compliance-ready queries for all macOS CIS benchmarks

 As part of both Premium and Ultimate we will be offering companies the ability to schedule and run a complete set of CIS policies.
-As of today we have 100% coverage for all macOS CIS benchmarks.
-CIS (Center for Internet Security) publish benchmark documents that describe how computers should be configured in order for them to avoid vulnerabilities addressed therein.
+As of today we have 100% coverage for all macOS CIS benchmarks that are automatable (the last CIS benchmarks need to be run manually).
+The Center for Internet Security (CIS) publishes benchmark documents that describe how computers should be configured in order for them to avoid vulnerabilities addressed therein.

 If you have upgraded to a premium Fleet plan you will have the ability to import these CIS benchmarks into your queries list where you can schedule or edit them.
 Once you import them you would see something like this: